 Some of the activities planned with in Beijing include:

-- Sounds Of the Xity (SOTX) – Sound of the Xity (SOTX), is an event which takes place every year in China.
+- Sounds Of the Xity (SOTX) – – Sound of the Xity (SOTX), is an event which takes place every year in China.
 It is the only Chinese platform with a long-term commitment to the joint development of the Chinese and Western music industries.
 The core program of SOTX consists of SOTX EXPO and SOTX FEST.
 SOTX EXPO devotes to making Chinese music culture going abroad by using market principles while SOTX FEST provides customers the most cutting-edge music experience.
-Find out more here.

 Chris Tams, BPI Director of Independent Membership and International, said:

 “The BPI and its partners organise a number of international trade missions to key music markets each year by way of developing export opportunities for their members and to promote British music around the world.
-We’ve not been to China before, but with a burgeoning aspirational population that clearly has a love of all things British, improving respect for copyright and authentic quality products, and the UK needing to forge new international trading relationships, the timing of this inaugural visit couldn’t be better.
+This is the second mission to China we’ve been involved with and we hope to build on the success of last year’s mission.
+With a burgeoning aspirational population that clearly has a love of all things British, improving respect for copyright and authentic quality products, and the UK needing to forge new international trading relationships, the timing of this second visit couldn’t be better.
 Music has become Britain’s global calling card and we fully intend to use it in this exciting emerging market which has the potential to transform global music sales.”